dawg/dawg/README.md

 npm run test:unit
 ```
 There is also an `test:e2e` command; however, this test suite does not currently contain any tests.

+# TODO(jacob)
+- Add timeline to sequencer.
+They go together!!